Application settings and groups

-This section enables users to custom define applications, and also group applications for use in policies, QoS Profiles, and also DNS settings.
+This section enables users to custom define applications, group applications for use in policies, QoS Profiles, and also DNS settings.

 You can define an Application Group for both predefined and custom applications.
 An Application Group contains applications that need similar treatment when defining a security policy.

-You can reuse the Application Groups frequently when defining policies such as for application steering or firewall rules rather than creating multiple entries for each individual application.
+You can reuse the Application Groups frequently when defining policies such as application steering or firewall rules.
+It eliminates the need to create multiple entries for each individual application.
 Similarly, while using any application services, Application Groups supports common applications with a unique name for simplified and consistent reuse.

-To view Apps & Groups, navigate to Configuration > Apps & Groups.
+To view Application Groups, navigate to Configuration > App Settings & Groups.

 The Custom Applications are used to create internal applications or IP-port combinations which are not available in the list of published applications.
 The administrator needs to define a custom application based on the IP protocol that can be used in multiple policies as needed, without referring the IP address and port number details each time.
-You can create Customer Application and Application Groups under Apps & Groups.

 Once saved, the custom applications show up in a list and can be edited or deleted, as required.